dheerajk7/AdmitKard-Text-Search/README.md

 # Text Search

 It is a full stack text search app working as search bar for seaching query based on the tags and query string.
-This repository only contains API and React App is there at https://github.com/dheerajk7/admitKard-text-search-react-app.git .
+This repository contains Rest API and React App is there at https://github.com/dheerajk7/admitKard-text-search-react-app.git .

 # Preview